Maivory12/timed-js-quiz/README.md

 - [Questions](#questions)

 ##Description
-A site provides a short quiz over javaScript.
+A site that provides a short quiz over javaScript.

 ##License
 N/a